 Version 2.2 is available to ProTerm users for only a \$10 upgrade fee.
 InSync won't notify users individually, because Schaefer has no mailing lists.
 Contact the company at P.O.
-Box 22141, Phoenix, AZ 85028, (602) 992-5515, for details, or circle number 350 on the Reader Service card for more information.
+Box 22141, Phoenix, AZ 85028, (602) 992-5515, for details, or circle number 350 on the Reader Service card for more information. - PS small price ite Owl Productions' Wraith: Devil's Demise is a new adventure for Apple Ile, Ilc, Ilc Plus, and Ilgs owners.
+It comes complete on a 3.5-inch disk, including on-screen instructions, a map, a demo play option, and dungeons that are simply too vast to fit on 5.25-inch floppies.

-- P.S.